Spousal Spying: What to Do If You Think Your Ex is Spying on You

 While new technological advancements in this digital age are surely exciting, with them comes this unfortunate reality: it is now easier than ever to keep track of the people in our lives.
-This is especially true in instances of separation and divorce—spouses have access to a wide variety of mobile applications, tracking devices, spyware and other tools that they can use to learn more about their spouse’s whereabouts, correspondence and more.
+This is especially true in instances of separation and divorce—spouses have access to a wide variety of mobile applications, tracking devices, spyware and even private investigators that they can use to learn more about their spouse’s whereabouts, correspondence and more.

 If you believe your spouse has been spying on you, it is critical to understand the issue from a legal perspective.
-Here, the Maryland divorce attorneys at Rodier Family Law discuss spousal spying and its implications from a legal perspective.
+Here, the Harford County divorce attorneys at Rodier Family Law discuss spousal spying and its implications from a legal perspective.

 What are the Legal Implications of Spousal Spying?

 Spousal spying can take many forms, and as such, the legal implications are varied.
 The Maryland Wiretap and Electronic Surveillance Act is just one of the laws that govern spousal spying.
 In Maryland, it is illegal to record a conversation unless the recorder obtains consent from everyone participating in the conversation.
 Using apps or spyware that tracks a spouse’s emails, phone calls or text messages in real time may also be considered illegal under these same laws.

 Penalties for violating this act include fines of up to $10,000 and up to a five year imprisonment.
 This law only applies, however, if participants in a conversation have a reasonable expectation of privacy.
 Therefore, recording a conversation between two people in a public setting, such as a sidewalk or park, may not be considered illegal, but wiretapping a spouse’s phone would likely be considered illegal.
 Similar principles apply when recording a video or taking photos—if there is no expectation of privacy, then it is likely to be considered a legal act.